The Client

 - A bilingual routing layer in English and Dutch, with

-- Home, About, Services, Blog, Contact, Privacy, Terms and Imprint — the full content shape a prospect expects from a credible firm, not a startup landing page
+- Home, About, Team, Services (×6), Blog, Contact, Privacy, Terms and Imprint — the full content shape a prospect expects from a credible firm

 - A blog module with locale-aware slug routing, ready for content marketing